coverclock/com-diag-diminuto/README.md

 * epochtime - display POSIX epoch to higher resolution than just seconds.
 * endpoint - convert an endpoint name into an IP address and port number.
 * frequency - display Diminuto base tick frequency in hertz.
-* headless - watch for an observation file and indicate when it arrives.
-* headup - sends a SIGHUP (hangup signal) to a running headless script.
+* headsup - sends a SIGHUP (hangup signal) to a running observe script.
 * hex - display an argument number in hexidecimal.
 * internettool - verify internet connectectivity.
 * ipcalc - calculate IPv4 addresses and masks.